mawyss/scion/doc/protocols/scion-header.rst

 **Data plane:**
-The source fetches the path, including all the 6-byte short hop authenticators and the remaining 10 bytes of the authenticators, from the path server.
+The source fetches the path, including all the 6-byte short hop authenticators and the remaining 10 bytes of the authenticators, from a (hidden) path server.
 We will refer to the fully assembled 16-byte authenticators of the penultimate and last hop on the path as :math:`{\sigma_{\text{PH}}}` for the penultimate hop (PH) and :math:`{\sigma_{\text{LH}}}` for the last hop (LH), respectively.